Seeking the Kingdom of God: From Religion to Relationship

 Source: ©mathes/Depositphotos.com

-Before we can seek it, we have to understand what it is.
+However, before we can seek the Kingdom, we have to understand what it is.
 For many, the "Kingdom of God" sounds like a distant place — Heaven.
 But, Jesus spoke about it as a present reality here on Earth.

 • Religion Says: The Kingdom is a future reward you earn by following the rules.

 • Kingdom Living Says: The Kingdom of God is His active reign and rule in your life today.
-It is the reality of God's will being done on earth, in your heart, as it is in Heaven.
+It's the reality of God's will being done on Earth as it is in Heaven.

 The Kingdom is a spiritual reality we can access now through our relationship with Him.
-Seeking the Kingdom, therefore, isn't about trying to get "to" a place; it's about bringing that place's reality into our daily lives.
+Seeking God's Kingdom, therefore, isn't about trying to get "to" a place or being political; it's about bringing that place's reality into our daily lives.

 Matthew 6:33: Your Blueprint for Kingdom Living